thewhitetulip/commands/README.md

         }
     )

 Each command has a `Run` method which is executed when the command is invoked.
-Please note that the command needs to be invoked by the frontend for it to work.

     //Run executes the DoSomething command
     func (c *DoSomething) Run(v *backend.View, e *backend.Edit) error {